amirongit/notecode/elasticsearchInAction.md

         }
     }
     ```
-- fetches documents whose value of "field" equals to "value"
 ### The Terms Query
+- fetches documents whose value of "field" is present in "values"
 - terms query object
     ```
     {